Sectimus/jaducodeexercise/documentation/instructions.md

 }
 ```

+> {
-> The word: "Bark" is NOT a palindrome.
+    "message": "The word: 'Bark' is NOT a palindrome.",
+    "pass": false
+  }

 ### Anagram
 POST  `http://{{host}}:{{port}}/anagram/validate` - The provided JSON body should include the keys: "word" and "comparison"